-Your best defence is not to use any untrusted computer to sign in to any site that contains banking or sensitive personal information.
-When you simply must take a chance on using a random PC, however, you can minimise the risk - if not eliminate it.
+Your best defense is not to use any untrusted computer to sign in to any site that contains banking or sensitive personal information.
+When you simply must take a chance on using a random PC, however, you can minimize the risk — if not eliminate it.

 Security blogger Ian Saxon publishes an approach that may not be 100% foolproof but should provide some reasonable protection when entering passwords.
 Writing on his Defending the Kingdom site, Saxon outlines what he calls the “revised Vesik method” for entering passwords:

 § Step 1.
 Click in the password box and type three random characters, mixing upper and lower case, numbers, etc.

 § Step 2.
 Use your mouse or the Shift and arrow keys to select the characters you just typed.
 Then type three more random characters or a portion of your password, replacing the characters you typed previously.
 (Mixing random characters with actual parts of the password makes it more difficult for keyloggers to identify your password.)

 § Step 3.
 Repeat steps 1 and 2 a few times.
 The more often you repeat the process, the harder it will be for an intruder to discern your password when examining the keylogger file.

 § Step 4.
 Click to the left or right of your password segment and follow steps 1 to 3 to add a few more characters.